The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 21.4g per 100g, 3.4g per 100 calories at 626 calories.
 Plus 171% vitamin E, 101% copper, and 88% riboflavin per 100g.

-Vitamin E content alone is worth the calorie cost.
+An ounce is 23 nuts, about 165 calories.
+The vitamin E content alone is worth the calorie cost.

 6. Cheddar (and the rest of the cheese aisle)